hasura/graphql-serverless/aws-lambda-nodejs/README.md

 If you go to the endpoint, you will receive a "Hello from Lambda!" message.
 This is because we haven't uploaded any code yet!

-4) Upload code: You can use `netlify-lambda` to create a buildpack for your lambda.
+4) Upload code: (Optional) You can use `netlify-lambda` to create a buildpack for your lambda.

 ```bash
 $ npx netlify-lambda -c webpack.config.js build src
 ```

 This will create a `graphql.js` file in your `build/` folder.
 You can either copy the contents of this file directly or zip it and upload it on the Lambda console.

+If you are not using the buildpack, you can just zip the entire folder and upload it on the Lambda console.

 Also, make sure to add the `POSTGRES_CONNECTION_STRING` environment variable.